LanceWells/HenryMedsTechAssessment/Readme.md

 The app may be run by invoking the `.Net Core Launch` debug option via VS Code.

 The service will host an http endpoint at port `5145`, and an https endpoint at `7121`.

+### Tradeoffs And Assumptions

+There were many tradeoffs in this implementation of the assigned work.

+Most notably, there is almost no data validation to speak of.
+This was cut for time constraints, and theoretically the work could remain in place if this service did not exist at the edge, and instead utilized an API service layer.

+For example:
+* A client can create an availability, and a provider can request an appointment.
+* There is also no resolution for the time availabilities, so a user can request an appointment 8 minutes, 12 seconds past the hour.
+* A user can set multiple availabilities that overlap.
+There is no check to see if a requested availability has already been set.